Openfax/slate/source/index.html.md

 -------------- | -------------- | --------------
 AccountBalance | BigInt | Account Balance |

+*A positive number reflects available credit in your account.*
 ## Status Codes
 ### LastStatus
 The last status code is provided for the latest result of the fax attempt.
 If the report detail is recieved by webhook postback then the transaction is finalized.
 When requesting real-time report data the transaction may still have available redials.
 The LastStatus is the result for the individal HistortOutTransID associated to the OutTransID fax request.